NaoNaoMe/RM-Classic/README.md

 # How to use RM Classic
-This tutorial describes the introduction of RM Classic, and using it to communicate with your Arduino.
+This tutorial describes the introduction of RM Classic.
+The following procedures are how to use RM Classic with your Arduino.
+You could find a demonstartion on my [youtube channel](https://youtu.be/uLL1HGZ19iA).

 ## Table of Contents
 - 1 Quick Start